Peter Poulos (rugby union)

 Peter Poulos (born 7 June 1977) is a Samoan rugby union player.
 He plays as a flanker.

 Career

 He played for Orrell R.U.F.C, NTT Docomo Red Hurricanes and London Irish during his club career.

 His only international caps for Samoa were during the 2003 Rugby World Cup, where he played four matches.

-He retired from player career due to an injury.
+He retired as a player due to an injury.